aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-object-to-xps-document/_index.md

 doc.AddPath(doc.CreatePathGeometry("M300,120 h600 V420 h-600")).Fill = doc.CreateSolidColorBrush(Color.Gray);
 ```

-These lines create transparent paths to showcase the effect of transparency in the document.
+These lines create two gray paths that will serve as a background for the transparent shapes we’ll add later.

 ## Step 3: Create a Path with a Closed Rectangle Geometry